Our Services

 Cons

-If you experience any persistent pain, significant skin irritation, or other concerning symptoms, stop using the device and consider reaching out for professional guidance.
+If you experience any persistent pain, significant skin irritation, or other concerning symptoms, stop using the device and try Ubie's free AI symptom checker to understand whether your symptoms require medical attention.

 While RLT is low-risk, it's not a substitute for professional medical care.
 If you have:

 …you should speak to a doctor.
-If you're experiencing any unusual symptoms and want to understand whether they require medical attention, try Ubie's free Medically Approved LLM Symptom Checker Chat Bot to get personalized guidance on your next steps.
+If you're experiencing any unusual symptoms and want to understand whether they require medical attention, use Ubie's AI-powered symptom checker to get personalized guidance on your next steps.

 Your decision should balance your main treatment goals, budget, and how much time you want to spend holding a device versus relaxing hands-free.